zaiisao/Documentation/en/Voice/start_call_audio_mac.md

 You can find the sample code logic in the [VideoChatViewController.m](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-macOS-Tutorial-Objective-C-1to1/Agora-Mac-Tutorial-Objective-C/VideoChatViewController.m)/[VideoChatViewController.swift](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-macOS-Tutorial-Swift-1to1/Agora-Mac-Tutorial-Swift/VideoChatViewController.swift) file in the Agora-macOS-Tutorial-Objective-C-1to1/Agora-macOS-Tutorial-Swift-1to1 demo project.

 ## Run the project
 Run the project on your macOS device.
-You can see both the local and remote video views when you successfully start a one-to-one video call in the app.
+You can hear the remote user when you successfully start a one-to-one voice call in the app.

-## Reference
-We provide open-source [OpenVideoCall-macOS](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-macOS) sample projects that implements the group video call on GitHub.
-For scenarios involving group video calls, you can download the demo project as a code source reference.